k2view-academy/K2View-Academy/articles/26_fabric_security/06_jwt-custom-claims-and-iid-access-control.md

   * An OAuth authorization server which provides the client the JWT that is sent to Fabric.
   * During Signed JWT generation
   * Using Fabric's `/authenticate` endpoint, where initiator can add and declare such claims
+  * From a SAML IDP, when the `ATTRIBUTES_AS_CLAIMS` flag is enabled, SAML response attributes are forwarded as JWT claims.
+See [Custom Claims from SAML Attributes](#custom-claims-from-saml-attributes) below.

 ### Custom Claims Usage